posit-dev/positron/extensions/positron-python/README.md

 -   Contributions are always welcome!
 Please see our [contributing guide](https://github.com/Microsoft/vscode-python/blob/main/CONTRIBUTING.md) for more details
 -   Any and all feedback is appreciated and welcome!
     -   If someone has already [filed an issue](https://github.com/Microsoft/vscode-python) that encompasses your feedback, please leave a 👍/👎 reaction on the issue
-    -   Otherwise please file a new issue
+    -   Otherwise please start a [new discussion](https://github.com/microsoft/vscode-python/discussions/categories/ideas)
 -   If you're interested in the development of the extension, you can read about our [development process](https://github.com/Microsoft/vscode-python/blob/main/CONTRIBUTING.md#development-process)

 ## Data and telemetry